romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ## updateRaw

-`updateRaw` is for update records with raw expression.
+`updateRaw` is for updating records with raw expression.

-The behavior is the same as a regular `update` method has: add a second `true` argument if you want to update without conditions, it returns updated count by default, you can customize returning data by using `select`.
+The behavior is the same as a regular `update` method has: add a second `true` argument if you want to update without conditions, it returns an updated count by default, you can customize returning data by using `select`.

 ```ts